 20. P&O Cruises reserves the right to require any Guest to produce medical evidence of fitness to travel on the Package in order to assess whether that Guest can be carried safely in accordance with applicable international, EU or national law.
 Where P&O Cruises considers that it is strictly necessary P&O Cruises may require a Guest with reduced mobility or any Disability to be accompanied by another person who is fit and able to assist them in day to day tasks and capable of providing the assistance required by the Guest with reduced mobility or any Disability.
 This requirement will be based entirely on safety grounds and may vary from ship to ship and/or itinerary to itinerary.
 Examples of Guests who may fall into this category include Guests who use wheelchairs or mobility scooters (the term ‘wheelchair’ shall hereinafter be used to refer to wheelchairs and mobility scooters collectively) or who require assistance with personal care.
 The assessment of whether or not it is strictly necessary for a Guest to be accompanied will be based on information provided at the time of booking.
 Guests are requested to provide as much information as possible to enable a full risk assessment to be made.
 Guests may be asked to provide further information to ensure that P&O Cruises has all relevant information.

-22. P&O Cruises and/or the relevant port authorities shall be entitled to administer a Public Health Questionnaire at any time.
-All Guests agree to complete the pre-boarding questionnaire and to supply accurate information regarding any symptoms of illness including but not limited to gastro-intestinal illness.
-In the interests of health and safety P&O Cruises may deny boarding to any Guest who has symptoms of any viral or bacterial illness including but not limited to Norovirus.
-Refusal by a Guest to complete the relevant pre-boarding questionnaire may in itself result in denied boarding.
+22. P&O Cruises and/or the relevant port authorities shall beentitled to administer a Public Health Questionnaire or any other form of health screening at any time prior to boarding or during the Package.
+All Guests agree to complete the pre-boarding questionnaire, to comply with any health screening and to supply accurate information regarding any symptoms of illness including but not limited to gastro-intestinal illness, bacterial and/or viral illness and/or Coronavirus (COVID-19).
+Any Guest who is unwell and experiencing a high temperature, a new continuous cough or a loss of, or change, in normal sense of taste or smell, either during the 14 days prior to embarkation, or at any time during the cruise must report such symptoms and follow the guidance provided by P&O Cruises, the relevant port authorities or any other national or international authority.
+In the interests of health and safety P&O Cruises may deny boarding to any Guest who has symptoms of any viral or bacterial illness including but not limited to Norovirus or Coronavirus (COVID-19) and/or any Guest who does not comply with an instruction from a member of the ship’s crew or port representative or a representative of any national or international authority designed or intended to prevent or limit the spread of any bacterial or viral infection.
+Refusal by a Guest to complete the relevant pre-boarding questionnaire or comply with any health screening measure requested by P&O Cruises, the relevant port authorities or any other national or international authority may in itself result in denied boarding.
 All cases of denied boarding will be treated as a cancellation attracting 100% cancellation charges in accordance with clause 38.

 24. In order to ensure that Guests are carried in accordance with applicable safety requirements Guests are required to notify P&O Cruises at the time of booking: